pokt-network/docs/paths/node-runner/README.md

 ### Set Relay Chains

-A Relay Chain is the blockchain that Validators are running full nodes for in service of Applications.
+Relay chains are the blockchain nodes that Pocket node-runners operate to serve Applications.
 Apps access Relay Chains through the `serviceURI`, the endpoint where Validators publicly expose the Pocket API.

 {% tabs %}
 {% tab title="Command" %}